 COLOR COATS APPLIED

-Rock: Medium gray, light gray, and then some highlights with soft off-white or off-white.
+Base of the rock: Mars violet, natural sienna, and a lighter brown.
+Rock: Medium gray, light gray, and highlights with soft off-white or off-white.

 STEP 6: APPLY VEGETATION